JulesVerne22/Bombgineers-Docs/pages/Development-Docs/Software/future-development.md

 ### Magnification

 When the simulation is setup for fullscale (i.e. fudge factor = 1), it is hard to see the target at 14000 ft.
-Therefore, it is recommended that a magnification funciton be implemented.
+Therefore, it is recommended that a magnification function be implemented.
 This can be done in software or there can be an additional input encoder to complete this action.

+## Bomb Weight

+It is to be noted that the bomb currently is set for 500 lbs regardless of the option selected in the options menu.
+In order to have the options menu take effect, you will have to go through the bomb blueprint and change the mass of the bomb in the physics option section.
+There should be an option for changing the mass in kg to any value you want.

+This change in mass can be accomplished in two theoretic ways.
+One way is that when the bomb spawns that the mass get set based on the option selected.
+Another way is to create multiple bomb blueprint (each with their own respective weight), then spawn the one that correlates to the option selected.

+(insert image of bomb mass)

 ## The Bombing Book